King Henry I, fourth son of William I

 Henry’s daughter, Matilda, married Geoffrey, Count of Anjou.
 He was fifteen years old and she was reluctant to enter into the marriage.

 William Clito died unexpectedly.
 He had been the main rival to the succession of Henry’s daughter Matilda and Henry hoped that she would be able to succeed without problem.

 Count Fulk of Anjou left to go to Jerusalem.
 Henry’s son-in-law, Geoffrey Plantagenet took over as Count of Anjou.

 Matilda left her husband Geoffrey and returned to her father in Normandy stating that she could not continue with the marriage.

 Matilda was persuaded to return to her husband Geoffrey of Anjou.

 1133 (5th March)

 was born to Matilda and Geoffrey Plantagenet, at Le Mans, Anjou.

 Henry I was now openly quarrelling with his daughter and son-in-law who wanted Henry to pass power to Matilda while he was still alive.
-However, although Henry was openly quarrelling with his daughter and son-in-law he still hoped that they would succeed to the throne.
+However, despite the feud with his daughter and son-in-law he still hoped that they would succeed to the throne.

 1135 (late November)